nabil-hassan/DemoOrderSystem/README.md

 The system is designed to be run against MySQL 8+ and a suitable servlet container.

-The database schema is created and dropped automatically, but you will need to setup the correct schema and user/password.
+The database tables are created and dropped automatically on application startup/shutdown, but you will need to setup the correct schema and user/password on MySQL.

-There is a set of initial data loaded into the database when the application starts up, to facilitate easy system viewing/testing.
+An initial set of data is loaded into the database when the application starts up, to facilitate easy system viewing/testing.

 ## MySQL Configuration